The-Marcy-Lab-School/data-analysis-environment-macOS/README.md

 5.  **Verify the Environment:**

     * Create a new Python Jupyter Notebook file (`test.ipynb`) in the repo's folder.
-Click on the folder on the left-hand side > Paper icon with the plus symbol > type `test.ipynb`.
+Click on the repo's folder on the left-hand side > Paper icon with the plus symbol > type `test.ipynb`.
     * In the notebook file, add a code block, and type the print statement below:

         ```python